- Reduce Bounce Rate

 - the proportion of the search term in total search queries

-In our e-fashion shop (epoq demo shop), for example, the term "camp david" was searched for three times during the evaluation period.
-To perform further analyses with the key figures, the data can be easily downloaded as an Excel or CSV file.
+For example, in our e-fashionshop (Epoq Demo Shop), the term “Camp David” was searched for three times during the reporting period.
+To perform further analyses using these metrics, the data can easily be downloaded as an Excel or CSV file.

 After analyzing the zero-hit search terms, the next step is to individually select the appropriate counterstrategy.
 Our four tips will help you with the selection and implementation: